 You can also create beautiful slow-motion videos of foods thanks to the 4K/120fps recording option.
 8K and 4K video shooting are also possible in 10-bit 4:2:2 bit, offering rich and accurate colors.

 The 5-axis image stabilization ensures smooth handheld shots.
 Similarly, the 1053-point lightning-fast autofocus easily and accurately tracks subjects.
 The Dual Pixel CMOS autofocus and internal recording are available in all video modes, enabling you to record food videos with outstanding clarity.

 The 45 megapixels and DIGIC X image process combine to produce stellar food images as well.
 The wireless connectivity is also convenient because of Wi-Fi and Bluetooth options.

-The only issue with Canon EOS R5 is the high price tag.
-However, it is the best camera for food videos if you can afford it.
+It is the best camera for food videos and everything else if you can afford it.

 2. Sony Alpha a6400: Best Camera for Food Vlogging

 Sony Alpha a6400 is a midrange mirrorless option for food videos.
 It is a very popular camera both for stills and videos because of its superb feature and functions.